WWE Rumors: Seth Rollins’ ‘WrestleMania’ Status In Jeopardy After ‘Raw’?

-Last night’s Raw brought a lot of excitement to fans of Seth Rollins, who made his first return to the ring after his awful knee injury.
+Last night’s Raw brought a lot of excitement for fans of Seth Rollins, who made his first return to the ring after his awful knee injury.
 However, the latest WWE rumors suggest that his appearance last night did nothing to solidify his WrestleMania status.
 In fact, according to these latest WWE rumors, Seth Rollins’s WrestleMania status is even more in jeopardy after last night’s Raw!

 Can @WWERollins be the #Kingslayer?
 Cop his new authentic t-shirt at #WWEShop now!https://t.co/uKU6ajIS7B#WWE #Raw #SethRollins pic.twitter.com/VlyfZlY2CY